Note

 3 - Optimised Sensor Management

-This tutorial follows on from the Multi Sensor Management tutorial and explores the use of external optimisation libraries to overcome the limitations of the brute force optimisation method introduced in the previous tutorial.
+This tutorial follows on from the Multiple Sensor Management tutorial and explores the use of external optimisation libraries to overcome the limitations of the brute force optimisation method introduced in the previous tutorial.

-The optimised sensor managers are built around the SciPy optimize library.
-Similar to the brute force method introduced previously the sensor manager considers all possible configurations of sensors and actions and here uses an optimising function to optimise over a given reward function, returning the optimal configuration.
+The optimised sensor managers are built around SciPy’s ‘optimize’ library.
+Similar to the brute force method introduced previously, the sensor manager considers all possible configurations of sensors and actions and uses an optimising function with a specified reward function, returning the optimal configuration.

 As in the previous tutorials the SIAP [1] and uncertainty metrics are used to assess the performance of the sensor managers.